pablocloud/Stripe-Shop/README.md

 - Base cart
 - Base checkout
 - Base payment and payed order display
+- Users can now login/register
+- Users can now access their panel and see their orders

 ##### TODO :

-- Order status check
-- User panel
 - Pretty design
 - Make the web Async